rosell-dk/webp-express/README.md

 #### Conversion methods
-WebP Express has a bunch of methods available for converting images: Executing cwebp binary, Gd extension, Imagick extension, ewww cloud converter and remote WebP express.
-Each requires *something*.
+WebP Express has a bunch of methods available for converting images: Executing cwebp binary, Gd extension, Imagick extension, Vips extension, ewww cloud converter and remote WebP express etc. Each requires *something*.
 In many cases, one of the conversion methods will be available.
 You can quickly identify which converters are working - there is a green icon next to them.
 Hovering conversion methods that are not working will show you what is wrong.

 In case no conversion methods are working out of the box, you have several options:
 - You can install this plugin on another website, which supports a local conversion method and connect to that using the "Remote WebP Express" conversion method